 Only food and beverages purchased in the cafés are allowed in the cafés and adjoining terraces.
 City ordinance does not permit smoking or vaping in the museum or park.

 Only service and support animals are allowed in the museum.

 Do not touch the art, including pedestals and bases.
-Please keep your hands at least 18 inches away from the surface of paintings and sculptures.
+Please keep your hands at least 18 inches away from artworks.

 The capture of still photography and short videos with smartphones or small handheld cameras for personal use is generally allowed in the open spaces and permanent collection galleries, (exceptions are noted near the title of each work).
 Large cameras, tripods, selfie sticks, flash photography, and long-form videos are not allowed.

 Professional photography (including wedding and engagement photography) is not allowed inside Museum galleries.